-Dear Gamefreak.
-If you are reading this by any chance, just know that by doing this, you have upset well over 90% of your fanbase.
-You are upsetting so many people, from young children, to grown adults.
-You've mad some pretty bad choices over the years, but this is by far your absolute worst.
-I don't even know if I want to buy this game anymore, and that's coming from a long time fan, and (former) supporter.
+Dear Game Freak, if you are reading this by any chance, just know that by doing this, you have upset well over 90% of your fanbase.
+You are upsetting so many people, from young children to grown adults.
+You've made some pretty bad choices over the years, but this is by far your absolute worst.
+I don't even know if I want to buy this game anymore, and that's coming from a long-time fan and (former) supporter.

-Even though I currently have no intention to by this game anymore, I'm beyond glad that Lanturn has been confirmed to be in the games.
-I just got super lucky that my favourite Pokemon still happens to be in the games.
-Chances are that so many people's favourite pokemon is going to be completely absent, and not even going to be included in the game's code.
+Even though I currently have no intention to buy this game anymore, I'm beyond glad that Lanturn has been confirmed to be in the games.
+I just got super lucky that my favorite Pokemon still happens to be in the games.
+Chances are that so many people's favorite Pokemon is going to be completely absent, and not even going to be included in the game's code.

-Gamefreak has now shown the world that they really don't want to work hard on creating a game.
-It's highly evident that the reason they didn't want to add every single existing pokemon is because they couldn't be bothered to.
-It gets even worse when you realise that they pretty much have all the models for existing pokemon, it's essentially just copying and pasting pokemon into the code of a new game.
+Game Freak has now shown the world that they really don't want to work hard on creating a game.
+It's highly evident that the reason they didn't want to add every single existing Pokemon is because they couldn't be bothered to.
+It gets even worse when you realize that they pretty much have all the models for existing Pokemon.
+It's essentially just copying and pasting Pokemon into the code of a new game.
 But they couldn't even do that.

 The competitive scene is going to be completely messed up.
-With hundreds of Pokemon not even being the game's code, it's going to cause a huge chain reaction.
-Pokemon that were once really powerful and useful in the competitive scene are going to become either weaker, or just obsolete.
-The reverse will be true as well, with some weaker Pokemon becoming huge powerhouses, all because pokemon were removed.
+With hundreds of Pokemon not even in the game's code, it's going to cause a huge chain reaction.
+Pokemon that were once really powerful and useful in the competitive scene are going to become either weaker or just obsolete.
+The reverse will be true as well, with some weaker Pokemon becoming huge powerhouses, all because Pokemon were removed.
 For months, nobody is going to even know how good anything really is, and the whole competitive scene will just be utter chaos, and not in a good way.

 Imagine this.
-You have a Pokemon that you spent literally hours training to become the perfect pokemon.
-This Pokemon was originally from gen 3, and you had passed it up from every generation since, and you wanted to send it over to Sword and Shield, but you couldn't.
-Looks like all that time and effort has gone to waste, simply because Gamefreak decided not to include a few (Hundred) pokemon in any way, shape of form.
+You have a Pokemon that you spent literally hours training to become the perfect Pokemon.
+This Pokemon was originally from Gen 3, and you had passed it up from every generation since, and you wanted to send it over to Sword and Shield, but you couldn't.
+Looks like all that time and effort has gone to waste, simply because Game Freak decided not to include a few hundred Pokemon in any way, shape, or form.
 And the thing is, this is extremely common for Pokemon fans to do.
-I've done it before, and I'm guessing that all you who like pokemon have done it as well.
+I've done it before, and I'm guessing that all of you who like Pokemon have done it as well.

 Doing this has made me consider not buying the game, and I can guarantee I'm not the only one.
-Oh, before you say iT's OnLy JuSt A fEw PoKeMoN, know that several other features, such as both Mega Evolution and Z moves are going to be completely scrapped.
-The features that Sword and Shield are going to be adding just don't look as anywhere near as good as what they are scrapping.
+Oh, before you say, It's only just a few Pokemon, know that several other features, such as both Mega Evolution and Z-moves, are going to be completely scrapped.
+The features that Sword and Shield are going to be adding just don't look anywhere near as good as what they are scrapping.

-Generation 6 added 72 new pokemon while gen 7 added 86 new pokemon, and of those 158 Pokemon, there were a few cool designs, but a LOT of really bad ones.
-Sword and Shield most likely aren't even going to add that many new pokemon, and with the designs we've seen so far, there may be a few interesting pokemon, but most likely nowhere near enought to make up for the pokemon lost.
+Generation 6 added 72 new Pokemon, while Gen 7 added 86 new Pokemon, and of those 158 Pokemon, there were a few cool designs, but a LOT of really bad ones.
+Sword and Shield most likely aren't even going to add that many new Pokemon, and with the designs we've seen so far, there may be a few interesting Pokemon, but most likely nowhere near enough to make up for the Pokemon lost.

 What will come out in 2020?
 What about 2021?
 What about Generation 9?
 Generation 10?
 11?
 12?
 You never know!
 The future is too uncertain and too unpredictable!
 For all I know, the Sinnoh region is history.
 I'm doubting an enhanced version of Sword & Shield will have all these Pokémon that used to be unobtainable in the original.
 Better luck next year!